iboss21/LUXCore/README.md

 ## API Reference

-LUXCore exposes several powerful APIs to interact with the core systems dynamically.
+LUXCore provides several powerful APIs for interacting with its systems.

 ### Framework Utilities
 ```lua